 Sub-criterion B2: Aggregations

 This IMMA represents an important stopover place for Oceania humpback whales approximately 1,600 km south of their breeding rounds (Gibson 2013, Riekkola et al. 2018).
 Single-day surveys in 2008 estimated ~50 whales but more recently these numbers have increased to estimates of 150+ whales per day at Raoul Island (Gibson 2013, Riekkola et al. 2018, Clark et al. 2017).
-Whilst some whales migrate past, some stay for periods of 4-5 days resting and socialising, including mother-calf pairs.
+Whilst some whales migrate past, some, including mother-calf pairs, stay for periods of 4-5 days resting and socialising.
 Although the Kermadec Islands are considered part of the migration path, whales continue to sing.
 Song from different breeding ground subpopulations has been recorded with evidence of cultural transmission of song between whales at Raoul Island (Owen et al. 2019).
-There is a year-round aggregation of common bottlenose dolphins at Raoul Island with frequent resightings (catalogue of 71 individuals) of some dolphins over a four-year period (Clark et al. 2017).
+There is a year-round aggregation of common bottlenose dolphins at Raoul Island with frequent resightings from a catalogue of 71 individuals over a four-year period (Clark et al. 2017).
 A total of 142 common bottlenose dolphins have been photo-identified from the Kermadec region with no evidence to date of interchange between individuals from different islands (Clark et al. 2017).

 Criterion C: Key Life Cycle Activities

 Sub-criterion C3: Migration Routes